srirangav/pdfview/README.txt

 History:

+    v.0.3.3  Add -P option to the MacOSX version to print counts only on pages with matches
-    v.0.3.2  Add -l option to the MacOSX version so that pdfview will stop searching as soon as the first match is found v.0.3.1  Add support for getting counts of matches to the MacOSX version
+    v.0.3.2  Add -l option to the MacOSX version so that pdfview will stop searching as soon as the first match is found
+    v.0.3.1  Add support for getting counts of matches to the MacOSX version
     v.0.3.0  Add support for regex matching to the MacOSX version